Skip to content

 Individual outcomes can still vary based on security screening depth, country of origin, document completeness, and IRCC’s internal capacity.

-Below is a full, category by category breakdown of every processing time in the May 2026 release.
+Below is a full, category-by-category breakdown of every processing time in the May 2026 release.

 Citizenship Processing Times (Updated monthly)